 Call for GPs to be more involved in maternity care

-It says over the past 30 years the role of the family doctor in helping women before, during and after pregnancy had "all but disappeared".
+The King's Fund said over the past 30 years the role of the family doctor in helping women before, during and after pregnancy had "all but disappeared".

 It suggested they should be paid more as an incentive to take on greater responsibility.